dataobservatory-eu/new-contributors/README.md

 -   [x] [Happy Git and GitHub for the useR](https://happygitwithr.com/) guides you through the process on Linux, Mac OS or Windows platforms.
+Put this [into practice](#rstudio) at the end of this document.

-**Microskills** to pick up or improve: - \[x\] You must be able to raise an issue via Github.
+**Microskills** to pick up or improve:

+-   [x] You must be able to raise an issue via Github.
 An issue can be a bug report, a suggestions to change how a code works, or a suggestion to add, improve, change documentation.

 -   [x] You must be able to read a response to an issue, and accept a solution offered by somebody.